-Has been an advancement on collecting blood using vacuum tubes, ushering microsampling into the mainstream.
+DBS was an advancement on collecting blood using vacuum tubes, ushering in a new approach for general use.
 With DBS sampling, a small prick of blood is dropped onto an absorbent card made of filter paper.
-After the card absorbs the blood and dries sufficiently, it can be transported much more easily than glass tubes filled with blood samples.
+After the DBS card absorbs the blood and dries sufficiently, it can be transported much more easily than glass tubes filled with blood samples.

-The innovation of DBS cards means that a very tiny sample of blood can provide accurate test results, a boon for patients and technical staff alike.
+The innovation of DBS cards means that a very tiny sample of blood can provide accurate test results, a boon for everyone, including researchers, hospitals, and technical staff.

 However, one drawback of DBS sampling is that the filter paper absorbs the blood unevenly, causing variation in the blood sample.